Integrations

 A BMS — Building Management System — is the control system that runs a building's HVAC, lighting, and energy infrastructure.
 It's also the largest underused source of operational data in modern facilities.

-A building management system (BMS, sometimes BAS — Building Automation System) is the network of controllers, sensors, and actuators that operate a building's HVAC, lighting, and increasingly its electrical and water systems.
-Major vendors include Siemens (Desigo), Schneider (EcoStruxure), Honeywell (Niagara), Trend, and Bastec.
+A building management system (BMS, sometimes called a BAS, building automation system) is the network of controllers, sensors, and actuators that operate a building's heating, ventilation, air-conditioning, lighting, and increasingly its electrical, water, and access systems.
+It senses conditions, applies control logic, and drives equipment to keep a building comfortable, safe, and efficient.

 Related terms